The Good and the Bad of Selenium Test Automation Software

 + Huge community

-iDataLabs, data-driven research company, provides an interesting insight into the software testing tools market.
-You can see that Selenium takes a staggering 30.59 percent market share of all software testing tools, with its closest competitor UFT taking just over 12 percent – amazing statistics.
+Enlyft (formerly iDataLabs), a data-driven research company, provides an interesting insight into the software testing tools market.
+You can see that Selenium takes a staggering 27.48 percent market share of all software testing tools, with its closest competitor Apache Jmeter taking just over 10 percent – amazing statistics.

-According to iDataLabs, more than 25k companies are using Selenium
+According to Enlyft, more than 55k companies are using Selenium

 As one of the pioneers in modern automated testing, Selenium acquired a fanbase of developers in major players like Google and startups, too.
 The job listings for QA professionals include Selenium proficiency as one of the required skills.

 Selenium can be extended beyond its standard functionality with a wide range of plugins.
-Appium and Selendroid are two of them.
-On this page, you will see third-party plugins that are somewhat officially endorsed by Selenium, but you can find more unsupported ones on Github.
+Some of them are somewhat officially endorsed by Selenium (such as Appium and Selendroid), but you can find more unsupported ones on Github.
 Be sure to also google “Selenium plugins <tool name>” and you may find an extension for easy integration with your favorite programming product, such as Jenkins or Eclipse.

 Cons of using Selenium